ErikFortune/fgv/libraries/ts-json/docs/ts-json.jsoneditorstate.defer.md

 ## JsonEditorState.defer() method

-Adds a supplied  to the deferred list.
+Adds a supplied `JsonObject` to the deferred list.

 **Signature:**